ghga-de/milestones-docs/49-jackal/technical_specification.md

     microservice repository template might act as reference (see https://github.com/ghga-de/microservice-repository-template/blob/main/scripts/update_readme.py#L153
     and https://github.com/ghga-de/microservice-repository-template/tree/main?tab=readme-ov-file#configuration).
-  - A third paragraph lists all relations this class defines to other classes:
+  - A fourth paragraph lists all relations this class defines to other classes:
     - For each relation, the following is specified:
       - the name of the relation
       - the description of the relation (if there is any)